General Statement of Duties:

 Minimum Education and Experience:

-Graduation from an accredited college or university with a bachelors degree in human services or a related specialty plus one year of experience in a mental health, mental retardation, or substance abuse setting; OR any equivalent combination of experience and training which provides the required knowledge, skills, and abilities.
+Graduation from an accredited college or university with a bachelors degree in human services or a related specialty plus one year of experience in a mental health, developmental disability/intellectual disability, or substance abuse setting; OR any equivalent combination of experience and training which provides the required knowledge, skills, and abilities.

 And Past experience with office administration duties